trompamusic/trompa-annotation-component/README.md

 The CE runs at http://localhost:4000

-We provide a small test dataset for loading audio.
+We provide a small test dataset for loading some demo audio items to the CE.
 Use the provided importer:

     cd ce-auth-proxy
     python -m venv env